kenluobo/personal-dev-config/README.md

-# store my .vimrc on github
+# store my .vimrc on github.